qq992792890/Leetcode/README.md

-# LeetcodeInCPlusPlus
+# Leetcode
-Solutions of Leetcode Problems in CPlusPlus Version
+Solutions of Leetcode Problems in CPlusPlus mostly, some times try Java and Python
-Including some code for csapp in directory [csapp/](https://github.com/qq992792890/LeetcodeInCPlusPlus/tree/master/csapp), most code in csapp/ are in c language
+Including some code for csapp at directory [csapp/](https://github.com/qq992792890/Leetcode/tree/master/csapp), most code in csapp/ are in c language

+## Problems solved

+### Difficulty
+#### Easy
+1, 7, 9, 13, 14, 20, 21, 26, 27, 28, 167
+#### Medium
+2, 3, 50,

 array

 |WeekDay|Problem|Status|
 |:-----:|:-----:|:----:|